osstech-jp/nginx-mod-am/README.md

 Currently I recommend one worker process because multi process mode does not work notification from OpenAM.

 Pretty soon, I'll try solving the multi process problem.
-However Nginx work very well with only one process.
+However nginx works very well with only one process.

     worker_processes  1;

-If you found some problem, then please send me the debug logfile.
+If you find some problem, then please send me the debug logfile.

     error_log logs/error.log debug_http;